aabdullah-bos/py-asl/README.md

 ### Arrays and Generated Templates

-Template variables that where place holders for arrays were tricky, so I implemented a workaround which is probably not suitable for all cases...Let's say that you have to deploy a Step Function that has a task that invokes an ECS/Fargate task and you need to specify the VPC configuration.
+Template variables that were place holders for arrays were tricky, so I implemented a workaround which is probably not suitable for all cases...Let's say that you have to deploy a Step Function that has a task that invokes an ECS/Fargate task and you need to specify the VPC configuration.
 In this case you will need